Aayiram Muthangaludan Thenmozhi: Production

 The director Shanmugharajan, an associate of Cheran, used seventy one newcomers as actors for the film.
 A month long training camp was set up before the film began shooting.
 Each of the film's sixty-two scenes were each shot individually in a single shot, which was the trial shot.
 The shots were then edited and reshot.

 Soundtrack

 The songs were composed by Taj Noor.
+Yugabharathi used ten tirukkurals for the song "Palodu Thaen Sera".